Redundancy FAQs – An Employer’s Guide

 Employers should give consideration to whether any suitable alternative employment exists within the business.

-The obligation on employers is not to create or actively find alternative roles for that individual, but to provide them with information allowing them to consider whether any alternative vacancies within the business which might be suitable.
+The obligation of employers is not to create or actively find alternative roles for that individual, but to provide them with information allowing them to consider whether any alternative vacancies within the business which might be suitable.
 These vacancies may either exist at the time or the consultation meetings or become available at any time whilst the employee is serving a notice period (if applicable).

 In assessing whether the role is ‘suitable alternative employment’, the employer will need to make an objective assessment of the role.
 This includes considering the employee’s skills, attitude and experience as well as the terms of the alternative job (including status, pay, hours and responsibility).
 Employees are legally entitled to a trial period in the alternative role before concluding it is suitable.